 Because I've felt that feeling many times I've researched how to get rid of it.
 What I've found is that consistently the advice in such situations is to break down overwhelming tasks into smaller, bite sized chunks, to make the task seem less stressful and more doable.
 I've also practiced this in my own life, and I'm here to say, it works!

-You can get a free year long plan that can help you slowly and steadily get rid of that clutter in small discrete steps using the free Declutter Calendar.
+You can get a free year long plan that helps you slowly and steadily get rid of that clutter in small discrete steps using the free Declutter 365 Calendar.
 Make sure to grab your copy today and join over a hundred thousand others who are using this plan to get rid of their clutter!

 Do you have any more emotions that are chaining you to your clutter that I've missed?
 Please tell me about them in the comments below, since if you feel that way I know others may have too.

 Further, I don't claim to have all the answers when it comes to these emotional issues.
 I'd love for you to share your own thoughs too in the comments about how to free yourself from the grips of your clutter when it is your emotions and feelings holding you back.

 Next, as part of the Decluttering Your Home Series, we'll discuss what to do when it is your family member who is the clutterer (or at least part of the problem).

 Working with someone else to deal with their clutter can be even more difficult than dealing with your own issues.
 However, it often has to be done to get your home clutter free, and to get you on your path to peace.